Our Best Rated Beard Balms in 2021

 Pros

-- Almost double the size of standard containers
+• Almost double the size of standard beard balm containers

-- Package contains a (although a may be better)
+• Package contains a beard comb (although a beard brush may be better)

-- Organic hempseed oil and rosemary extract for soothing the
+• Organic hempseed oil and rosemary extract for soothing the skin

 Cons